tus/tus-resumable-upload-protocol/protocol.md

 Trailers, also known as trailing headers, are headers which are sent after the request's body has been transmitted already.
-Following [RFC 2616](http://www.w3.org/Protocols/rfc2616/rfc2616-sec3.html#sec3.6.1) they must be announced using the `Trailer` header and are only allowed in chunked transfers.
+Following [RFC 2616](http://www.w3.org/Protocols/rfc2616/rfc2616-sec3.html#sec3.6.1) they MUST be announced using the `Trailer` header and are only allowed in chunked transfers.

 #### Example